 Phase 2: buildings with five or more units

-Phase 2 of the project will begin in October 2019, while citizens living in buildings with five or more units will also be served by this collection, with some exceptions.
-The distribution of bins, including an information kit, will take place from September 23rd.
+Phase 2 of the project started in October 2019.
+Citizens living in buildings with five or more units are also served by this collection, with some exceptions.

-Food waste collection will take place weekly on the same day as for other waste – Tuesdays for residents in the outer sector and Thursdays for those in the central sector.
+Food waste collection will take place weekly on Tuesdays for residents in areas 1, 4 and 5 and Thursdays for those in the areas 2 and 3.

 - Cereals, grains, bread, pasta, flour and sugar